NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     implementation from OpenCV 2 = ORB implementation from OpenCV If the default method does not perform well, try out one of the other two methods.

-nodata-value (default = none)
-    Pixels with values less than or equal to this number are treated as no-data.
-This overrides the nodata values from input images.

-datum (default = WGS_1984)
-    Set the datum to use with RPC camera models.
-Options: WGS_1984, D_MOON (1,737,400 meters), D_MARS (3,396,190 meters), MOLA (3,396,000 meters), NAD83, WGS72, and NAD27.
-Also accepted: Earth
-    (=WGS_1984), Mars (=D_MARS), Moon (=D_MOON).

-no-datum
-    Do not assume a reliable datum exists, such as for irregularly shaped bodies.

 epipolar-threshold
     Maximum distance in pixels from the epipolar line to search for